kamilambert/phase-3-challenge/README.md

 Build a very basic web app to perform basic calculations on numbers supplied in the URL.

 Use Express.
-You don't need to use an HTML templater like EJS or Pug, just respond with plain text.
+You don"t need to use an HTML templater like EJS or Pug, just respond with plain text.

 The web server should provide the following routes: